Doctor Sivana: Fictional character biography

-Thaddeus Bodog Sivana Sr.

 Pre-Crisis

 Sivana is a short, bald, self-described mad scientist with a penchant for developing unusual technologies.
 He often plots to do away with Captain Marvel and his Marvel Family, but is usually thwarted in his plans.
 His trademark phrases are "Curses!
 Foiled again!" and his mocking laughter "Heh!
 Heh!
 Heh!"
 He also coined the insulting name Big Red Cheese to refer to Captain Marvel, a name that the Captain's friends have adopted with which to light-heartedly tease him.

 Doctor Sivana with his children Thaddeus Sivana Jr. and Georgia Sivana.